sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Previewing/Setting_up_an_external_web_server_to_preview_PHP_and_other_non-HTML_pages.md

 {"title":"Setting up an external web server to preview PHP and other non-HTML pages","weight":"50"}

-# Setting up an external web server to preview PHP and other non-HTML pages

 To preview PHP pages and have them rendered appropriately you need a web server, such as [XAMPP](http://www.apachefriends.org/en/xampp.html), which can serve PHP pages.
 If you are using OS X, you may be able to use the pre-bundled web server that comes with the operating system, or you can download XAMPP too.
 In either case, the instructions will be relatively similar.

 *   [Install XAMPP](#InstallXAMPP)